code-423n4/2024-03-zksync/docs/Smart contract Section/Handling pubdata.md

 - For initial writes, write the pair of  (`derived_key`, `final_value`)
 - For repeated writes write the pair of (`enumeration_index`, `final_value`).

 Note, that values like `initial_value`, `address` and `key` are not used in the "simplified" algorithm above, but they will be helpful for the more advanced compression algorithms in the future.
-The [algorithm](#state-diff-compression-format) for Boojum will already utilize the difference between the `initial_value` and `final_value` for saving up on pubdata.
+The [algorithm](#state-diff-compression-format) for Boojum already utilizes the difference between the `initial_value` and `final_value` for saving up on pubdata.

-## How the new pubdata verification would work
+## How the new pubdata verification works

 **L2**